 The Nature of Science

-Showcases scientific research using our warped sense of humour, brains trust and creativity.
-See behind the microscopes, beakers and re-breathers as we dig a little deeper into the research and discovery of the natural world.
-If you want to take a walk on the wild side dust off your lab coats and jump on board as our talented team of scientists and world-class cinematographers use time-lapse and high-speed footage sequences to showcase science and nature like never before.
+A series of engaging videos that showcase 'The Nature of Science'.
+See behind the microscopes, beakers and re-breathers as the TNOS team dig a little deeper into the research and discovery of the natural world.
+If you want to take a walk on the wild side dust off your lab coats and jump on board as a talented team of scientists and world-class cinematographers use time-lapse and high-speed footage sequences to showcase science and nature like never before.

 Dive into the incredible world of Australia's Great Barrier Reef as Barney Harwood and Gemma Hunt discover creatures that are quirky, crazy and creepy - and what's more, they're all connected!
 Explore the fascinating lives of watery critters, from super-sighted smashing shrimp to terrifying trash-eating tiger sharks.